sugammaheshwari/Task-Manager/README.md

 The features of task manager include creating a task , deleting a task and updating a pre-exisiting task.

-# INSTRUCTIONS - Running the project
+# Instruction - Running the project

 First install and create vertual envirnment guide : https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/